-Every once in a while we’re asked what is the most important thing that Wheeling area homeowner's can do to protect their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the most important thing that Wheeling area homeowner's can do to protect their air conditioning and heating system between their scheduled tune-ups?
 Our advice is simple; remember to change the heating and air conditioning air filter.
 Buying new furnace and return air filters is critical to the effectiveness of your HVAC system, not to mention your home's air quality.
 Research suggests that indoor air pollution is among the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not all that hard for most Wheeling homeowners, but there are usually two challenges to actually completing this job:

 - Knowing just how often to swap out your furnace or air conditioner filter.